yaturner/myWeatherPanel/README.md

 	sudo make
     cd bindings/paython

-follow the directions is the *README.md* file to install the bindings for python3
+Then follow the directions is the *README.md* file to install the bindings for python3

 #### Configuration